 A New High School Diploma Program

 Missouri’s General Assembly passed a bill that allows Graduation Alliance to provide adult high school diplomas to Missourians ages 21 and over.
 This program gives them the opportunity to earn a high school diploma at no cost while completing all required coursework fully online.
+They can also improve their test results by following this website’s online GED classes offered at no cost as well.

 They can study where and when suits them best, and the students will be supported by teachers and 24/7 tutor assistance.
 A personal Academic Coach will additionally be monitoring their pace and academic progress.